phx/signal-desktop-lockscreen/README.md

 update_signal
 ```

-This basically installs Signal from source with the lockscreen code already in place.
+This will fully-install Signal from source with the lockscreen code already in place.

-## Installing from source with lock screen in place:
+## Building from source with lock screen in place (Linux and MacOS):

 I maintain a forked repository that is kept in sync with the official Signal-Desktop repo at [https://github.com/phx/Signal-Desktop-With-Lockscreen](https://github.com/phx/Signal-Desktop-With-Lockscreen).